nrwl/nx/docs/api-builders/run-commands.md

 Type: `string`

 String to appear in stdout or stderr that indicates that the task is done.
 This option can only be used when parallel is set to true.
-If not specified, the task is one when all the child processes complete.
+If not specified, the task is done when all the child processes complete.